 What Goes Into Whiskey?

-Now you have seen our list of whiskeys that are perfect for any beginner, it might be worth discussing the various kinds of whiskey and how they can affect you.
-Read on as we discuss the various methods of making whiskeys, as well as the final taste, and overall flavor of different kinds of whiskeys.
+Now you have seen our list of whiskeys that are perfect for any beginner, it might be worth discussing the various kinds of whiskey, their taste, and how they’re made.

 This whiskey is distilled in Scotland, which is a legal qualification for this stuff to be given the name Scotch.
-It comes in 5 different subgenres: malt, single malt, blended malt, blended malt grain, and blended scotch whiskey.
+It comes in 5 different subgenres: malt, single malt whisky, blended malt, blended malt grain, and blended scotch whiskey.

 This whiskey is made from malted barley or grain and has a much more punchy and sour flavor than other types of whiskey.
 This is brewed in the barrel for a minimum of 3 years.